KnowThePepper

 Most superhots are conversation pieces.
 The Naga Viper is actually worth cooking with.

-At 1.3 to 1.4 million SHU, the heat is serious - comparable to sitting in the super-hot pepper category alongside some of the most punishing varieties ever bred.
+At 900,000-1,382,118 SHU, the heat is serious - comparable to sitting in the the super-hot pepper band alongside some of the most punishing varieties ever bred.
 But what separates the Naga Viper from pure heat bombs is the flavor that arrives before the burn takes over: bright, tropical fruit notes with a slight floral edge that you can actually taste if you use it carefully.

 The pepper itself is wrinkled and irregular, typically 2-3 inches long, ripening from green through yellow to red.
-That textured skin is part of what makes it visually striking among British-developed superhots.
+That textured skin is part of what makes it visually striking among British-bred super-hot peppers.

 Chilli farmer Gerald Fowler of The Chilli Pepper Company in Cumbria, England, created it by crossing the Dorset Naga's South Asian cultural roots with two other C. chinense varieties.
 The result is a triple-cross hybrid that belongs to the C. chinense botanical family alongside habaneros and Scotch bonnets - which explains both its fruit-forward character and its extreme heat ceiling.